Have you recently been interviewing for a new position? This article will address 13 powerful, can’t-miss signs you got the job during the interview.

 So you need to get out from under it.
 Once you’ve made the decision to look at what’s out there, you’ve got to bone up on your interviewing skills.

-Interviewing can be an unnerving experience.
-You need to be able to think on your feet and, at the same time, come across as a positive intelligent potential employee that can do the job for which you are interviewing.
+Typically, a job interview is an unnerving experience.
+It’s essential for you to be able to think on your feet and, at the same time, come across as a positive intelligent potential employee that can do the job for which you are interviewing.

 If you’ve been in one or many interviews then you certainly had a good idea of how it was going, positively or negatively.
 Maybe at the time you left the interview you were thinking to yourself did I get the job or not then, chances are, you didn’t have a good feeling about it.

-13 Can’t Miss Signs You Got the Job
+16 Can’t Miss Signs You Got the Job After Interview [and During]

 It’s obvious that if you are in an interview and you end up meeting with only one or two people in a short amount of time, chances are it didn’t go too well.
 And then there are other times when things appear to be going very well and you are interviewed by several people in the company.